JulyCrab/JulyCrab/README.md

 - 👀 I'm working in on mods & on a game
 - 🌱 I'm currently learning C++
 - 💞️ I'm always working with Unreal Engine
-- 📫 How to reach me: Only Github
+- 📫 How to reach me: Only through GitHub

 More detailed info about me: